unraid/docs/docs/unraid-os/manual/vm-management.md

   - Leave **OS Install ISO** blank.
   - Be sure to have the **VirtIO Drivers ISO** specified, you will need these in a later step.
-  - Select a location and size for the \"primary virtual disk\".
-The name and size don\'t really matter as we will be changing it in the next step.
-This step isn\'t really necessary, but it makes it a little easier to edit later.
+  - Select a location and size for the "primary virtual disk".
+The name and size don't really matter as we will be changing it in the next step.
+This step isn't really necessary, but it makes it a little easier to edit later.
   - *Uncheck* the option to **Start VM after creation**

-## Step 4: Edit the XML for your virtual machine {#step_4_edit_the_xml_for_your_virtual_machine}
+## Step 4: Edit the XML for your virtual machine

 - From the VMs tab, click the VM icon and select Edit XML from the context menu.